LukeGrahamLandry/franca/devlog.md

 - added `-r` to import_c/cc.fr which mostly works but panics if you try to use it on something that imports stb_truetype, but also it segfaults trying to call the panic handler which is really creepy.
 TODO: tests/todo/b.c, add a simpler test case to run_tests.fr
+- fixed the spread syntax not going through name resolution
 - use a nice font. had some confusion with how to get the right offsets, like i was rendering `_` at the top of it's cell. since i want a monospace font anyway, can easily poke it into debugtext.fr, just have to make glyph_size not a square.